vern4268/example-insurance-be/README.md

 ## Swagger UI is supported

-1. Append /swagger to the url to access the Swagger API documentation.
+1. Append `/swagger` to the url to access the Swagger API documentation.
-2. Login using the /auth/login API as either a user or admin by specifying the role in the body.
+2. Login using the `/auth/login` API as either a user or admin by specifying the role in the body.
-3. Copy the auth token generated and authorize with Swagger (click on the 'Authorize' button).
+3. Copy the auth token generated and authorize with Swagger.
 4. Call API.

 ## Assumptions